-The fabled TranzAlpine is operating and waiting for you to book your rail trip.
-Often referred to as one of the Great New Zealand Rail Journeys, it is now time to find out why.
+The fabled TranzAlpine train is operating and waiting for you to book your rail trip.
+Often referred to as one of the world’s great train journeys, it is now time to find out why.

-Travel from coast to coast between Christchurch and Greymouth and take in the wonders of the Canterbury Plains, the Southern Alps and the West Coast.
+Travel from coast to coast on New Zealand’s South Island between Christchurch and Greymouth and take in the wonders of the vast Canterbury Plains, the spectacular Southern Alps and the wild West Coast.
 This modern, luxury train has been traversing back and forth taking hundreds and thousands of international tourists through stunning scenery via Arthur’s Pass for countless years and you are welcome aboard.

 The TranzAlpine is a memorable world class 5 hour, 119km journey.
 This train trip is completely flexible so if you want to hop off along the way, add selected activities, include pre or post accommodation or transfers, just let us know.